r0drigobenicio/nextjs-template/README.md

 # Next.js Template

-This is a [Next.js](https://github.com/vercel/next.js) template project, with TypeScript, ESLint, Prettier, EditorConfig, Styled-Components, Next-Images, Commitlint and Commitizen.
+This is a [Next.js](https://github.com/vercel/next.js) template project with TypeScript, ESLint, Prettier, EditorConfig, Styled-Components, Next-Images, Commitlint and Commitizen.

 * [About the dependencies in this template](#about-the-dependencies-in-this-template)
 * [How to use](#how-to-use)